How to Build and Scale Your Engineering Team

 In what context have you seen contracting work well?
 [53:17]

 [Eric] We used contract work from a group in Argentina when I was with a previous company.
-We didn’t use them in the beginning.
-We started using them when the engineering team was around 25 people, and we used them for non-core projects.
+We didn’t use them in the beginning — we started using them when the engineering team was around 25 people, and we used them for non-core projects.
 Things like integrations, where there was no proprietary technology.
 Integration between SFTP servers is going to be the same, no matter who programs it.
-That was a really great use in the beginning, and it freed up our engineering resources to work on things that needed more context around the business.
+That was a really great use in the beginning.
+It freed up our engineering resources to work on things that needed more context around the business.

 Jessica McKellar, Eric Koslow, Ammon Bartram, and Dan Robinson — all of them are CTOs at successful startups.
 They’ve been there, done that when it comes to hiring and expanding engineering teams.